 Check Washer and Dishwasher Supply Hoses:

-Check for buildups of soap, food, and hair in your kitchen and bathroom drains.
+Check for soap, food, and hair buildups in your kitchen and bathroom drains.
 Removing small clogs can help prevent blockages that require professional removal.
 Replace or add new drain traps for future prevention; these simple improvements can help save water and money.
-Check the piping in the cabinets under your sinks, and if there are any cracks or leaks in the pipes, these will need to be replaced to prevent further water damage.
+Check the piping under your sinks, and if there are any cracks or leaks in the pipes, these will need to be replaced to prevent further water damage.

 Turn on Water Main Valve: